Choosing a career in architecture is a wise move.

 Luckily, we’re here to help.
 Using the QS University Rankings, which take into account a variety of factors, we’ve compiled a list of the top colleges and universities in the field.

-So, if you’ve just left school and you want to create the next Burj Khalifa or design the next Shard, read on: these are the top 20 architecture schools in the world in 2019.
+So, if you’ve just left school and you want to create the next Burj Khalifa or design the next Shard, read on: these are the top 20 architecture schools in the world.

 20. Hong Kong Polytechnic University